GOD TOLD US NOT TO EAT - FOOD

 1 CORINTHIANS 8

 1 Cor.
-8:4-13 This statement doesn’t stand alone as if it is a law of God by itself, but within the council of God’s word.
-For example, this is not giving license to eat human flesh, nor to eat unclean foods, such as Pork, because it is an abomination (Deut.
-14:3-8).
-The context Paul is referring to is those who are eating things offered to idols.
+8:4–13 does not stand alone as if it were an independent law of God.
+It must be understood within the full counsel of God’s Word.
+This passage does not give license to eat human flesh or unclean foods such as pork, which is called an abomination (Deut.
+14:3–8).
+The context Paul addresses concerns eating things offered to idols.

-If one who is mature in the faith and knows that God created all things, and that an idol is nothing and lays down in an idol’s Temple – he could lead a weaker brother astray.
-The Greek word that is translated “sit at meat” is actually to “lay down” (e.g. Acts 28:8), implying to lie down to eat.
-It does not mean that he was actually eating food sacrificed to idols, or that he was eating their food.
-They could have brought their own food and eaten it in the temple.
-The point is that the weaker brother may not know and thus be encouraged to eat things offered to idols.
-Just like a Pastor coming out of a brothel, the weaker brother may want to help, but will fall.
+If someone mature in the faith knows that God created all things and that an idol is nothing, yet lies down in an idol’s temple, he may lead a weaker brother astray.
+The Greek word translated “sit at meat” can mean to recline or lie down, as in Acts 28:8.
+It does not require that he was actively eating food sacrificed to idols.
+He could have brought his own food.
+The issue is appearance and influence.
+The weaker brother may not understand and may be emboldened to eat things offered to idols.

 1 CORINTHIANS 10

+“I say, that the things which the Gentiles sacrifice, they sacrifice to devils, and not to God: and I would not that ye should have fellowship with devils.
+Ye cannot drink the cup of the Lord, and the cup of devils: ye cannot be partakers of the Lord’s table, and of the table of devils.
+Do we provoke the Lord to jealousy? are we stronger than he?”

 1 Cor.
-10:20-22 “I say, that the things which the Gentiles sacrifice, they sacrifice to devils, and not to God: and I would not that ye should have fellowship with devils.
-Ye cannot drink the cup of the Lord, and the cup of devils: ye cannot be partakers of the Lord's table, and of the table of devils.
-Do we provoke the Lord to jealousy? are we stronger than he?

-1 Cor 10:25-31 “Whatsoever is sold in the shambles (meat market), that eat, asking no question for conscience sake: For the earth is the Lord's, and the fulness thereof.
+10:25–31 says: “Whatsoever is sold in the shambles (meat market), that eat, asking no question for conscience sake: For the earth is the Lord’s, and the fulness thereof.
 If any of them that believe not bid you to a feast, and ye be disposed to go; whatsoever is set before you, eat, asking no question for conscience sake.
-But if any man say unto you, this is offered in sacrifice unto idols, eat not for his sake that shewed it, and for conscience sake: for the earth is the Lord's, and the fulness thereof: Conscience, I say, not thine own, but of the other: for why is my liberty judged of another man's conscience?
-For if I by grace be a partaker, why am I evil spoken of for that for which I give thanks?
-Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God”
+But if any man say unto you, This is offered in sacrifice unto idols, eat not for his sake that shewed it, and for conscience sake… Conscience, I say, not thine own, but of the other… Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God.”

 PAUL’S FINAL MESSAGES

 2 Cor.
-6:14-18, “…. what communion hath light with darkness?
+6:14–18 states: “…what communion hath light with darkness?
 And what concord hath Christ with Belial? or what part hath he that believeth with an infidel?
 And what agreement hath the temple of God with idols? for ye are the temple of the living God; as God hath said, I will dwell in them, and walk in them; and I will be their God, and they shall be my people.
 Wherefore come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you.
 And will be a Father unto you, and ye shall be my sons and daughters, saith the Lord Almighty.”
-(Paul quoting from various passages including Isaiah 52:11).

-Towards the end of his ministry, Paul affirms the message given by the early church leaders to new Gentile converts, “Keep themselves from things offered to idols, and from blood, and from strangled, and from fornication.”
-(Act 21:25).
+Toward the end of his ministry, Paul reaffirmed the message given by the early Church leaders to new Gentile converts: “Keep themselves from things offered to idols, and from blood, and from strangled, and from fornication” (Acts 21:25).